-Fastly supports the expiration of content via customer-configurable Time to Live (TTL) settings.
-TTL settings work as timers on cached customer content.
+Fastly supports the expiration of content via Time to Live (TTL) settings that you configure.
+TTL settings work as timers on your cached content.
 When content has resided in the cache for the entire TTL interval, that content is given the status of "expired."
-Before Fastly delivers requested content that is expired, the cache checks to see if the content is still valid by checking with the customer's application server first.
+Before Fastly delivers requested content that is expired, the cache checks to see if the content is still valid by checking with your application server first.

 If the application server says the content remains unchanged, the cache sets the content's status to "valid" and resets its TTL value.
 If the object has been changed, it is declared "invalid" because the content has expired.
 The application server delivers updated content.
 Fastly CDN Service caches the updated content with the status of "valid", and its TTL timer begins to run.